Compatibility of Generalized Noisy Qubit Measurements

-These expressions are valid if all measurements and states are perfectly implemented.
-However, noise is usually unavoidable in experiments and in a more realistic scenario, the correlations are damped by a certain factor $\eta$.
-In this sense, we define the noisy measurement as
+These expressions are valid if all measurements are perfectly implemented.
+However, noise is usually unavoidable in experiments.
+In this work, we study the effect of white noise, where $\eta$ denotes the visibility.
+More formally, we define the noisy measurements as: